trstovall/arka/README.md

         # optional vote to adjust parameters, weighted by units and aggregated across epoch (10000 blocks)
         vote:
           block_reward: int                 # units created by block creator
           utxo_fee: int                     # rate of decay of UTXOs (age of UTXO * UTXO units)
           data_fee: int                     # units per byte in each transaction are to be destroyed

       # commit data
       - memo: bytes                         # can be used for layer 2 protocols

+      signatures: list[bytes]               # digital signatures of payment created by keys listed as spenders

 ## Chain consensus with PoW